DhyaanKanoja11/Cricket_Program/README.md

 1. **Enter Cricketer Count:** Begin by specifying the number of cricketers you want to analyze.
 2. **Add Names:** Create an empty list 'a' to hold cricketer names.
-3. **Record Scores:** Make use of an empty list 's' to store their scores.
+3. **Record Scores:** Make use of an empty list to store their scores.
 4. **Gather Data:** Go through a loop for each cricketer:
    - Provide their name and their corresponding score.
    - Watch as their details are added to the lists.